 top of page

 If you’ve been sewing and bag making for a while, you’ll know just how quickly your pattern stash can get out of hand.
-Mine had grown so much I didn’t even know what I had anymore.
+Mine had grown so much that I didn’t even know what I had anymore.
 It got so bad I ended up buying the same pattern twice – oops!
 That was my wake-up call to get things sorted.

 My Filing Cabinet System for Printed Patterns

 I started by sorting out all my printed patterns and giving them a proper home.
-Each pattern now lives in its own plastic folder with the front sheet printed out and filed away in a folder so I can see what I have at a glance.
-That way, I can flick through my stash like a mini catalogue and see exactly what I’ve got.
-I’ve grouped them into different types of bags – crossbody, totes, pouches and so on – so finding what I need is quick and easy.
+Each pattern now lives in its own plastic folder, complete with the front sheet printed out.
+This way, I can see what I have at a glance.

 Going Digital: Trello and Hard Drive Storage